 Todd Eskes, M.B.A.Chief Financial Officer

-Todd’s education and background prepared him to work as Chief Financial Officer serving the students, staff, and faculty by overseeing a wide variety of areas including Accounts Payable, Accounts Receivable, Insurance, Human Resources, and Payroll.
-As Chief Financial Officer, Todd plans and directs the fiscal affairs of the College as well as overseeing the Finance, Financial Aid, I.T., and Human Resources departments.
-In addition to holding a Bachelor’s Degree in Accounting and a Master’s Degree in Business Administration, Todd is a member of the Association of Business Administrators of Christian Colleges (ABACC), the National Association of College and University Business Officers (NACUBO), and is currently pursuing a degree in Accounting through Indiana Wesleyan University.
+Todd’s education and background prepared him to work as Chief Financial Officer (CFO) serving the students, staff, and faculty.
+As CFO, Todd plans and directs the fiscal affairs of the College as well as overseeing the Finance, Financial Aid, I.T., and Human Resources departments.
+In addition to holding a Bachelor’s Degree in Accounting and a Master’s Degree in Business Administration, Todd is a member of the Association of Business Administrators of Christian Colleges (ABACC) and the National Association of College and University Business Officers (NACUBO).

 In addition to his work at LPC, Todd has been a member of New Life Community Church (Foursquare) in Pomona for many years, serving in a variety of ministries including leading worship, as well as serving in the nursery, church council and various leadership teams.
 He and his wife, Christy, have one daughter, Ashleigh.